manavsehgal/rapid-app-workflow/README.md

 - What are the best development tools for the job?
 - Which programming language is most relevant?
 - What libraries and frameworks work best together?
-- How to distribute the app for success market adoption?
+- How to distribute the app for successful market adoption?

 ## How This Book Helps